Vancouver Island Grizzlies and Orcas

 Visit the amazing Orcas and Grizzlies of Canada’s West Coast.
 Get away to the remote community of Alert Bay, where you can step back and relax, enjoying all of the natural beauty that Canada’s west has to offer.

-- Ferry from Port McNeill to Alert Bay
+- Coastal ferry between Port McNeill and Alert Bay on Cormorant Island

 - U’Mista Cultural Centre’s historic and contemporary artwork, including the reclaimed First Nations potlatch collection